 Adaptive functioning assessment – Your child may be evaluated for her/his ability to function, problem-solve, and adapt in real-life situations.
 This may include testing social, nonverbal, and verbal skills, as well as the ability to perform daily tasks such as dressing and feeding him or herself.

 Sensory-motor evaluation – Since sensory integration dysfunction often co-occurs with autism, and can even be confused with it, a physical therapist or occupational therapist may assess your child's fine motor, gross motor, and sensory processing skills.

 Autism Spectrum Disorders – What should you know?
 Autism spectrum disorders homepage.
 (Centers for Disease Control and Prevention)

-Autism Spectrum Disorder – Guide to the symptoms, causes, diagnosis, and treatment of autism spectrum disorders.
+Autism Navigator – Guide to the symptoms, causes, diagnosis, and treatment of autism spectrum disorders.
 (Center for Parent Information and Resources)

 What is Autism Spectrum Disorder? – Read about the symptoms and red flags of ASD in children, teens, and adults. (vKool.com)

 DSM-5 Diagnostic Criteria – Review the latest diagnostic criteria used by psychiatrists and psychologists when evaluating for autism spectrum disorder.
 (Autism Speaks)